Nicolas Kahl, MD

 - Eren H, Webster JG.
 Telemedicine and Electronic Medicine.
 Milton Park, UK: CRC Press; 2015.

-Important skills to practice while in residency to prepare for fellowship
+Important skills to practice in residency

 First and foremost, residents should focus their energy towards becoming the best emergency physician they can possibly be.
 Other skills to consider developing include administrative, leadership, organizational, educator, and technological skills.